MabezDev/talks/rust-on-espressif-chips/rust-copenhagen.md

 # `async`'s relationship with `Future`

 - `async` functions are compiled down to state machines that implement the  `Future` trait.
 This is handled completely by the Rust compiler
-- Therefore `Future` is the building block for any asynchronous operation in Rust.

 # When to poll?